-But that is a huge mistake – what the website owner don’t realise is that in order to rank for a term you need to have quality AND quantity.
+But that is a huge mistake – what the website owner doesn’t realise is that in order to rank for a search term you need to have quality AND quantity.
 Each of your major products or services requires it’s own landing page where you can give it the love and attention that the it deserves.
-You should be aiming for a word count of around 350-550 per page if you want Google to take your content seriously (and thus, index it in its search engine results pages).
+You should be aiming for a word count of around 350-550 per page if you want Google to take your content seriously (and index it in its search engine results pages).

-But I have devised a list of questions/criteria that I ask my clients when doing their copywriting; I have found that if I can get solid answers for at least 3 out of 5 of these items, I can usually write a decent amount of content for them without any problem.
+But I have devised a list of questions/criteria that I ask my clients when doing their copywriting.
+I have found that if I can get solid answers for at least 3 out of 5 of these items, I can usually write a decent amount of content for them without any problem.

 What to Include on Your Content Page